Laura J May-Collado, Ph.D.

 Picture

-Manali Rege-Colt, Julie N. Oswald, Joelle De Weerdt, Jose David Palacios-Alfaro, Maia Austin, Emma Gagne, Jacqueline Maythé Morán Villatoro6, Catherine Teresa Sahley, Gilma Alvarado-Guerra, and Laura J. May-Collado.
-Submitted.
+Manali Rege-Colt, Julie N. Oswald, Joelle De Weerdt, Jose David Palacios-Alfaro, Maia Austin, Emma Gagne, Jacqueline Maythé Morán Villatoro, Catherine Teresa Sahley, Gilma Alvarado-Guerra, and Laura J. May-Collado*.2023.
 Whistle repertoire and structure reflect ecotype distinction of pantropical spotted dolphins in the Eastern Tropical Pacific.
+Scientific Reports.13:13449

 Gabriel Santos, Universidade Federal do Para, Brazil